thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/getting-started-node.md

 ### Methodologies

-It is also worth noting that currently CO2.js uses the Sustainable Web Design model as the default when calculating carbon emissions.
+It is also worth noting that currently CO2.js uses the Sustainable Web Design Model as the default when calculating carbon emissions.
 Check out the [_Methodologies for calculating website carbon_ page](/co2js/explainer/methodologies-for-calculating-website-carbon) to learn more about both models.

 ## Learning goals